 Provide links to online calculators, such as those for retirement savings, so that employees can better understand the value of their investments.
 Additionally, many health insurance providers offer online “cost of care” calculators, which allow your employees to get an estimate of their out-of-pocket costs for certain treatments and prescriptions.

-Communicate constantly about benefits, both those that can be changed only once a year and those that are ongoing, such as tuition reimbursement, health club membership, employee assistance programs (EAP) and disability insurance.
+Communicate constantly about all your perks at work benefits, both those that can be changed only once a year and those that are ongoing, such as tuition reimbursement, health club membership, employee assistance programs (EAP) and disability insurance.

 Update employees quarterly through email, intranet and, if applicable, the employee newsletter.
 To make it fun, post on your intranet or in regular email communications trivia questions related to the benefits you offer.
 Then award a prize to the first person who submits the right answer.
 Or theme the communication around special events, such as heart month in February.